 CMS finalizes revisions to existing supervision requirements to clarify that nurse practitioners, clinical nurse specialists, physician assistants, certified registered nurse anesthetists, and certified nurse midwives may provide general, direct, and personal supervision of outpatient diagnostic services to the extent that those professionals are authorized to do so under their scope of practice and applicable state law.
 This would apply to Prospective Payment Systems (PPS) and CAHs.

 Sole community hospitals (SCH) site neutral exemption, payments

-CMS proposes to continue the current policy of a 7.1% payment adjustment for rural SCHs for all services and procedures paid under the OPPS, excluding separately payable drugs and biologicals, brachytherapy sources, items paid at charges reduced to costs, and devices paid under the pass-through payment policy, applied in a budget neutral manner.
+CMS will continue the current policy of a 7.1% payment adjustment for rural SCHs for all services and procedures paid under the OPPS, excluding separately payable drugs and biologicals, brachytherapy sources, items paid at charges reduced to costs, and devices paid under the pass-through payment policy, applied in a budget neutral manner.